 The ECB covers the costs of its supervisory tasks and responsibilities by levying an annual fee on all supervised banks.

-All supervised banks established in the participating Member States.
+All supervised banks established in the countries participating in European banking supervision.

 The fee is calculated according to the bank’s importance and risk profile.
 In principle, bigger banks with higher risk profiles pay higher fees.

 There are various ways of paying the supervisory fee.
 Details are given in the annual fee notice.

 Fee factors are data about a supervised bank used to calculate the annual supervisory fee.

 A change in your bank’s situation, such as a change in supervisory status, withdrawal of authorisation or merger, could affect the supervisory fee.